mckelveygreg/Gregs-100DaysOfCode/log.md

    - Today's Progress: Did 2 advanced JS challenges today: Heap's algorithm to solve a permutation challenge, and the bob constructor!
    - Thoughts: I felt like I actually was able to figure everything out, but didn't have the coding vocabulary to put it down correctly

+  Day 47: April 12, 2018
+   - Today's Progress: Finished the final advanced JS challenges, and almost by myself!
+   - Thoughts: It was nice to at least get the framework of what the code was supposed to do down.
+But the solutions helped me piece it all together.

+  Day 48: April 13, 2018
+   - Today's Progress: Made the button layout with CSS Grid today!
+But went down a rabbit hole of npm and node.js in order to attempt an install of a math equation parser...

 <!-- TEMPLATE FORM
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)